Autonomous Mode Checklist

 fits your workload:

-- Horizontal for workloads with variable traffic patterns that need to
+- Horizontal for workloads with variable traffic patterns that need to scale the number of replicas to handle demand spikes.

 - Vertical for workloads with more predictable resource patterns that